software-mansion/starknet.py/docs/installation.rst

 ^^^^^^^

 This library is incompatible with Windows devices.
-Use virtual machine with Linux, Windows Subsystem for Linux 2 (WSL2) or other solutions.
+Use virtual machine with Linux, Windows Subsystem for Linux 2 (WSL2) or other solution.